adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Just then they heard the voice of Jim.
 The Princess and a throng of her people entered the House of the Sorcerer.
 So they went down to greet the beautiful vegetable lady, who said to them,

 "We have decided that you, meat people, must not remain in the Land of the Mangaboos.
 You must be destroyed.
-We shall throw you three people into **the Garden of the Twining Vines**1," said the Princess, "and they will soon crush you and devour your bodies.
+We shall throw you three people into **the Garden of the Twining Vines** (Сад Ползучих Лиан)," said the Princess, "and they will soon crush you and devour your bodies.
 Then we will drive your animals to the mountains and put into the Black Pit."

 "But you need a Sorcerer," said the Wizard.
 "Why destroy us?"

-"It is true we need a Sorcerer," acknowledged the Princess,

-"you may stay here.
+"It is true we need a Sorcerer," acknowledged the Princess, "you may stay here.
 But your animals must be driven into the Black Pit in the mountain."

 For two or three days after this our friends were not disturbed.
 But one night the room suddenly filled with the silent Mangaboos.
 Each bore a branch with sharp thorns.

-1 **the Garden of the Twining Vines** — Сад Ползучих Лиан

 The Mangaboos surrounded Jim, the kitten and the piglets.
 Slowly but steadily the heartless Mangaboos drove them on, until they passed through the city and the gardens and came to the broad plains leading to the mountain.